-Traditional Austrian dessert recipes that offer a delicious variety of Viennese desserts and pastry treats.
-Enjoy Kipfel, prater cake, pudding, creamy chocolate, apricot custard, and fruit tarts.
-All are easy to prepare.
+These traditional Austrian dessert recipes offer you a delicious variety of old fashioned Viennese desserts and pastry treats.
+Enjoy making the following Austrian desserts:

 The International Jewish Cook Book (1919)

 Pot cheese is a soft, crumbly, unaged cheese that's not easy to find in stores.
 Substitute cottage cheese or ricotta cheese.

 Take one-half pound of pot cheese and one-half pound of butter and two cups of flour sifted four times, add a pinch of salt and work these ingredients into a dough.

 Make thirty small balls of it and put on a platter on the ice overnight.
 In the morning roll each ball separately into two-inch squares.

 These squares may be filled with a teaspoon of jelly put in the center and the squares folded over like an envelope; OR fill them with one-half pound of walnuts, ground; one-half cup of sugar and moisten with a little hot milk.
 Roll and twist into (crescent) shape.

 Brush with beaten egg and bake in a moderately hot oven (375°F).
 (May be dusted with powdered sugar after removal from oven, if desired.)